-- type of investment whether or not the investment is in a sensitive business and its effects. - national security the extent to which the investment will affect Australia's ability to protect its strategic and security interests. - competition whether it would promote healthy competition. - other Australian Government policies the extent to which the investment will develop and provide fair return for the Australian people (e.g. creation of jobs). - character of the investor corporate governance practice of the investor and the basis of operations and regulations.
+- type of investment whether or not the investment is in a sensitive business and its effects. - national security the extent to which the investment will affect Australia's ability to protect its strategic and security interests. - competition whether it would promote healthy competition. - other Australian Government policies for example, the impact on Australian tax revenues (see page 29) and environment. - impact on the economy and community the extent to which the investment will develop and provide fair return for the Australian people (e.g. creation of jobs). - character of the investor corporate governance practice of the investor and the basis of operations and regulations.